ZacharyBork/NectarGAN/docs/lossmanager.md

 > values : dict[str, float] = mylossfn.history.losses
 > weights: dict[str, float] = mylossfn.history.weights
 > ```
 >You would find that `weights` and `values` are empty lists. **This is intentional**. `LossManager.get_registered_losses()` has an optional flag called `strip` which defaults to `True`.
-If this flag is not overridden with a value false, the losses `history.values` and `history.weights` lists are cleared.
+If this flag is not overridden with a value `Dalse`, the losses `history.values` and `history.weights` lists are cleared.
 >
 >The reasoning behind this is that dependent upon what the `history_buffer_size` of the `LossManager` is set at, these lists can get fairly long.
 And if you have a significant amount of registered losses, passing them around can become a fairly heavy task, so they are stripped by default to reduce the memory overhead.
 If you need these values for whatever reason, though, just call `LossManager.get_registered_losses()` with `strip=False`.
-As long as the `LossManager`'s `history_buffer_size` is kept to below a reasonable value (i.e. ~100,000), the cost realistically isn't all that concerning.
+All that said, however, as long as the `LossManager`'s `history_buffer_size` is kept to below a reasonable value (i.e. ~100,000), the cost realistically isn't all that concerning.
 ### Querying Loss Values (as a dict)
 Loss values can be retrieved in dictionary form as follows:
 ```python